 - Especially when speaking about hot-button issues, users should speak with Christlike graciousness.

-- Discuss ideas and concepts—not political parties, other users, or individual candidates.
+- Discuss laws, ideas and concepts—not political parties, other users, or individual candidates.

 - Healthy discussion is often built on sharing stories of how users came to their convictions.